by Steven Doyle

 Frankie’s Downtown: This massive bi-level sports bar offers terrific food (the burger is genius) and has life changing wings.

 Phat Matt’s Hot Wings: Look for catfish, a great burger, pork chops and delightful wings where the service might be wanting but the flavors never are.
-No web but located at 2541 W Ledbetter (other locations but this is considered the best).
+No web but located here.

 Greenville Avenue Pizza Company: Pizza?
 Yes.
 Wings?
 Most definitely, and delivered until the wee hours for a very early morning fix.
 The wings are super crispy, super nekkid, and deliciously sauced.
 Definitely one of our favorite traditional wings in Dallas and East Dallas.